Kenneth-Gollaher/CS-330-8-2-Journal-Submission/README.md

 # CS-330-Graphic-and-Visualization-8-2-Journal-Submission

 # 1. How do I approach designing software?

-# What new design skills has your work on the project helped you to craft?

-# What design process did you follow for your project work?

-# How could tactics from your design approach be applied in future work?
+What new design skills has your work on the project helped you to craft?
+What design process did you follow for your project work?
+How could tactics from your design approach be applied in future work?

+The entire course has been a new journey of design.
+Prior to this course, I have had no experience with implementing code for a 3D design.
+I believe the biggest skill that has helped me was learning the best methods for problem solving.
+Although each week was a struggle, the number one skill that I used to help craft this project was problem solving.
+The design process that I used was similar to the course.
+Develop a plan and take each part of the plan and divide it into sections that can be worked on and improved as you go.
+The approach that I used for this project can be applied to future work and is an essential skill to be successful.
+Make it simple and straightforward as possible.
+The more complex you make the code; the code maintenance and improvement may become more difficult.
+Another design approach is testing early and testing often to reduce issues at the end.

 # 2. How do I approach developing programs?

-# What new development strategies did you use while working on your 3D scene?

-# How did iteration factor into your development?

-# How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?
+What new development strategies did you use while working on your 3D scene?
+How did iteration factor into your development?
+How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?

+The development approach that I used was similar to what the course uses.
+The process of iteration.
+Taking the design step by step, corrected mistakes or improved the code with each iteration.
+Working in iterations and breaking a big project into smaller ones will make it less overwhelming.
+As mentioned above testing is key.
+Write a little bit of code and test it to ensure you don't have any syntax errors or warnings, then move forward with a little more and test again.
+With each milestone, you are conducting an iteration and adding to what you have already accomplished and making it better or more advanced.
+In my opinion, incorporating iterations in a project will help with the success of the product at the end.
+Keeping an open mind and taking a step at a time.

 # 3. How can computer science help me in reaching my goals?

-# How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?

-# How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?
+How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?
+How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?